Pranav793/ImageShuffle/README.md

 ## Tech

-Built with React, TypeScript, Supabase (for real-time), and lots of love ❤️
+Built with React, TypeScript, Vite, Supabase (for real-time), Vercel (deployment), and lots of love ❤️

 ---